john-cd/rust_howto/bk/drafts/predicates.md

     // The `.and()` method combines two predicates. let combined_filter = name_predicate.and(size_predicate);

     // 4.
-Create some sample data to test against let files = vec![
+Create some sample data to test against. let files = vec![
         File { name: "monthly_report.txt".into(), size_kb: 120, is_readonly: false },
         File { name: "budget.xlsx".into(), size_kb: 25, is_readonly: false },